Cable television in Ireland: Regulation

 Early cable television operated in an unregulated grey market, with providers laying cables wherever possible from their signal collection point, often the local electrical store.
-The system was eventually regulated by the Wireless Telegraphy (Wired Broadcast Relay Licence) Regulations of 1974 in to an exclusive franchise system, where one company holds a franchise to provider analogue cable television and radio services to a specific area.
+The system was eventually regulated by the Wireless Telegraphy (Wired Broadcast Relay Licence) Regulations of 1974 into an exclusive franchise system, where one company holds a franchise to provide analogue cable television and radio services to a specific area.
 Franchisers under this system are referred to as having "1974 licences" The legal term for these early systems was "wired broadcast relay systems".

 Further modifications to the Wireless Telegraphy Act allowed for the start of MMDS in 1989.

 The major revision of the legislation, Wireless Telegraphy (Programme Services Distribution) Regulations of 1999, brought in a new class of licence.
 This introduced the concept of non-exclusive franchises, which had existed in theory with competing cable and MMDS firms in certain areas, and allowed for the introduction of digital cable and MMDS transmission.

 Cable companies are obliged to carry national terrestrial television and RTÉ radio by both Regulations, although analogue MMDS operators were exempted from carrying all but TV3 of these.

-Regulation includes free-to air and commercial DTT, on a similar footing to cable and satellite in terms of copyright, regulations and so forth under the Broadcasting Act 2009.
+Regulation includes free-to-air and commercial DTT, on a similar footing to cable and satellite in terms of copyright, regulations and so forth under the Broadcasting Act 2009.